wearecollins/MMI_Interactives/Sharing/README.md

 The URL for accessing the server used for setting up authentication needs to be listed in the _App Domains_ list and set up as the _Site URL_ for a Website Platform associated with the App.
+If you cannot access your computer from a public URL, I suggest you use [ngrok](https://ngrok.com/), in which case you will need to provide their randomly-assigned url as the _Site URL_ and _App Domain_ after you start ngrok.
 Both these settings are accessible in the _Basic_ section of the _Settings_ tab of your Facebook App.
 [Screenshot](facebook_app.jpg)